-The damage that occurred on 4th February is far more visible.
+The damage that occurred on 4th February was far more visible.

 Some of the more noticeable graves especially those that were obelisks, fell.
 On a social note, these are usually those of more ‘notable’ people from the history of Christchurch society.

-There doesn’t appear to be one area affected more than another.
-From the ground, damage looks almost random.
-It may be that in the future an arial photograph shows a clearer pattern.
+One area didn’t appear to be affected more than another.
+From the ground, damage looked almost random.
+It may be that access to an arial photograph of the time will show a more defined pattern.
 There were only about three areas of liquifaction and 2 of those were relatively small.

-What is most sad and surprising about the damage to monuments is that
+What was most sad and surprising about the damage to monuments is that

-- pieces need to be returned to the correct grave plot,
+- pieces have been returned to the correct grave plot,

-- vulnerable pieces need to be ‘hidden’ on the relevant grave plot,
+- vulnerable pieces have been ‘hidden’ on the relevant grave plot,

-- the general appearance needs to be tidy and cared for, despite the damage,
+- the general appearance continues to be kept tidy and cared for by the CCC and Trust volunteers, despite the damage,